y-melisa/y-melisa/README.md

 - ✏︎ I’m currently studying Industrial Engineeering as a major and Computer Engineering as a minor in Galatasaray University.
 - 💻︎ I’m currently developping my Python and Matlab skills.
-- 💼 I'm eager to develop myself experiencing automotive,energy, pharmaceutical,aviation and white good industries.
+- 💼 I'm eager to develop myself experiencing automotive, energy, pharmaceutical, aviation and white good industries.
 - 📫 You can reach me via LinkedIn.